handerson/Youtube-dl-WebUI-QNAP/README.md

 2. Create the video folder and check the permissions.
 3. Access your page (ie: http://(my_nas_IP)/youtube-dl/index.php)

 ### 4. Configuration
+1. The included `.htaccess` file should block direct browser access to the `config.json` file.
-1. Open http://(my_nas_IP)/youtube-dl/index.php in your browser
+2. To update your settings open http://(my_nas_IP)/youtube-dl/index.php in your browser
+3. Navigate to the Settings tab
-2. Edit and Save settings
+4. Edit and Save settings

 ### 5. Environment Variables